 Brentwood Veterinary Center offers a large selection of services for your pet.
 Learn more below.

-Here’s a list of our services.
+Here’s a list of our small animal services.
 Click on any to see more information:

 Emergencies are accepted anytime our clinic is open.
 If you feel you have an emergency with your pet, please call us or come to the hospital immediately.
 If possible, it is best to call before coming in so that a team member can advise you on your particular emergency and prepare treatment for your pet.
 Brentwood Veterinary Center understands that medical emergencies for a beloved pet can, and often do, happen outside of normal business hours.
 This is why we work to make sure our clients have access to 24/7 emergency care.